 Analytics Are the Key

 The only true way for you to find the best time to post to Facebook is to look at Facebook page insights and to conduct tests over and over.
-Once you start to see a pattern, then you can begin to use this data to schedule your posts on a social media scheduling tool like Socialdraft.
+Once you start to see a pattern, then you can begin to use this data to schedule your posts on a social media scheduling too.

 When you begin testing, keep the following demographics in mind: